 In preparing the Statement of Service Performance, judgments are used to determine the measures used in the report.
-Performance is measured against our strategic plan.
-Our strategic plan is formulated to assist us in working towards our vision and mission in a manner that aligns with our values.
-Progress against our strategic plan is tracked, then reported regularly to our Board, and these results inform our future activities.
+Performance is measured against our strategic plan, which is formulated to assist us in working towards our vision and mission in a manner that aligns with our values.
+Progress against this plan is tracked, then reported regularly to our Board, and these results inform our future activities.
 Comparative information has been provided in the Statement of Service Performance for all measures reported.

-l Who We Are:
+1 Who We Are: